-A workplace skills plan was developed and is routinely reassessed by a fully representative Training Committee and submitted on an annual basis to the Energy and Water SETA (EWSETA).
-The workplace skills plans include the appointment of black engineering students to do their one-year in-service training with the Company.
+A workplace skills plan is assessed annually by a fully representative Skills Develpopment Committee and submitted on an annual basis to the Energy and Water SETA (EWSETA).

 Employment Equity & Black Management Control